 Nonradioactive assay helps diagnose heparin reaction

 Heparin is a commonly prescribed blood thinner that, in rare cases, triggers an immune response known as HIT.
 Laboratory tests that measure the release of serotonin from blood platelets can help with the diagnosis of HIT.
-In this "Test in Focus" episode of the "Answers From the Lab" podcast, Rajiv Pruthi, M.B.B.S., describes Mayo Clinic Laboratories' new nonradioactive serotonin release assay.
+In this test specific episode of the "Answers From the Lab" podcast, Rajiv Pruthi, M.B.B.S., describes Mayo Clinic Laboratories' new nonradioactive serotonin release assay.

 “The current version of serotonin release assay that’s available in selected reference labs relies heavily on radioactive serotonin, which is very difficult to handle,” Dr. Pruthi says.
 “Our current generation of tests at Mayo Clinic Laboratories uses nonradioactive material and different techniques to measure the amount of serotonin released by platelets.
 We have had a very high degree of sensitivity and specificity with this assay.”

 About 1% to 2% of patients exposed to heparin experience an immune response that causes thrombocytopenia, or low platelet count.
 Thrombocytopenia can lead to thrombosis, which is potentially fatal.